lakevision-project/lakevision/README.md

    docker run --env-file my.env -p 8081:8081 lakevision:1.0 /app/start.sh
    ```

-If everything starts correctly you will see the backend listening on port 8000.
-Open [http://localhost:8081](http://localhost:8081) to use the UI.
+Once started, the backend listens on port 8000.
+Visit [http://localhost:8081](http://localhost:8081) to explore the UI.

-Tested on Linux and macOS with the Iceberg REST catalog, but any catalog supported by **pyiceberg** should work.
+> ✅ Tested on Linux and macOS with the Iceberg REST catalog.
+Other PyIceberg-compatible catalogs should work too.

-## Running locally (terminal / VS Code)
+## 🛠️ Running Locally (Terminal or VS Code)

-To run Lakevision from source for debugging or development:

 ### Prerequisites